 Make sure it is all blended up well.
 I mix mine with the mixer for a minute or two and then stir from the bottom with a rubber spatula to ensure I didn’t miss any.
 This is just delicious.

 Now, using a pastry bag with a tip or just a new oral syringe (which you can get at any pharmacy for next to nothing – they might even give it to you if you tell them you’ll bring them some of these!), press the tip into the side of the doughnut and pipe a little filling in each one.
 I go for a little less than a tablespoon but you can do as much or as little as you like.

 There ya go, filled doughnut …er uh…mini Boston cream pie!

-Now, you are more than welcome to make the icing for your mini cream pies from scratch.
-However, this is meant to be a quick and easy recipe, so I just used some store-bought chocolate icing and stuck it in the microwave for about thirty seconds to get it to a good glaze consistency.
+Now, you are more than welcome to make the chocolate glaze for your mini cakes from scratch.
+Here’s my recipe for the creamiest chocolate frosting ever (made using , cocoa powder, , , and .
+However, this is meant to be a quick and easy recipe, so I just used some store-bought chocolate frosting and stuck it in the microwave for about thirty seconds to get it to a good glaze consistency.
 Repeat with each individual Boston cream pie.
 Yummmm.

 - 1 can biscuits five or ten count, NOT the flaky layers type

 - vegetable oil